 If you believe your company can be as disruptive as Amazon, start selling books and take the first step.

-Build a Sales Process from Day 1 to sell AI at scale
+Build a Sales Process to Sell AI at Scale

-The first foundation on which startups who market and sell AI are built is Demand generation.
+Demand generation is a key foundation for companies that market and sell AI.
 Once content is published and your marketing team is getting your sales team in front of the right executives, the sales team takes over and works to close the deal.

-The major issue we find with many startups is the lack of a sales process.
-Without sales process, the company bases its success on “hero sales”, or the ability of founders to sell a product by showing their passion.
-Hero sales is a trap, as when customer buy the product, they are actually buying the founder.
-It’s essential for the first handful of customers who buy a MVP.
-But basing a company on charisma sees sales plateau very quickly.
-Startups can’t market and sell AI on weak foundations.
+The major issue we find with so many businesses is the lack of a sales process, or lack of an effective sales process.
+Without a sales process, the company bases its success on “hero sales”, or the ability of founders to sell a product by showing their passion.

-We recommend to professionalize the sales process as quickly as possible, with experiments and a clear track.
-This allows the company to onboard additional sales over time without having to learn how to sell when the train is already at full speed.
+We recommend to professionalize the sales process as quickly as possible, regardless of your position in your business journey, with experiments and a clear track.
+This allows the company to onboard additional sales over time without having to learn how to sell while the train is running at full speed.

 - Solution Fit: What problem do they have and can our software address it?